 Child Welfare and the War on Drugs

-protecting families through ending the drug war.
+protecting families by ending the drug war

 “What’s racist about it is that they misconstrue, purposely, poverty to be neglect,” said McMillan.
 “They say the parent didn’t have adequate housing for the child.
 That’s not an issue of neglect -- that’s an issue of poverty.
 They say the parent didn’t have adequate food - that’s not an issue of neglect, it’s an issue of poverty,”

 Infants, children and folks who are pregnant and parenting are especially vulnerable to punitive interventions that are supposedly designed to promote child welfare, but all too often do more to inspire fear and shame, separate families and alienate them from care.
 Communities of color and low-income communities are disproportionately impacted.